 A day before request to C. Tyson Photography, to provide the printed engagement photos of Cortney and Jake to display on the Bar during the Ceremony and on CupCake Table.
 This photo of the counter was taken less than four hours to Ceremony and the post-it notes mean there are still some ‘To Do’s!

-BEFORE: The CupCake/CakePop Table…ready with post-its to guide Annie and Joe of The Sweetery
+BEFORE: The CupCake/CakePop Table…ready with post-its to guide Annie and Joe of The Sweetery with placement.

 AFTER: The Cupcake/Cake-Pop Table.